 Leaving the overlook you climb the curve to Hogpen Gap and cross the Appalachian Trail.
 If you have time you can always stop and take a break here and take a short hike on the trail just so you can tell your friends you hike a piece of the 2,100-mile Appalachian Trail even if you only walk for 15 minutes.
 Just past the Appalachian Trail parking lot is an overlook of the interior of the Blue Ridge Mountains.
 The view from here is spectacular, the accompanying picture above is such a view, and the highest point in the distance is Brasstown Bald and the finale point of this journey.

 The descent down the mountain is steep, you might want to put the transmission into a lower gear, refer to Driving Tips.
-You’ll glide down the mountain slope for several miles before reaching the foot of the mountain, slow down and put your transmission shift back into drive, form here you continue along narrow pasturelands until GA 348 ends.
+You’ll glide down the mountain slope for several miles before reaching the foot of the mountain, slow down and put your transmission shift back into drive, form here you continue along narrow pasture-lands until GA 348 ends.
 Take a right on GA 180 and continue east for several miles, a long ascent will take you to the entrance of Brass town Bald on the left.

 After entering the park a steep paved winding road will lead you to the upper parking area just below the bald.
 Along the way you’ll witness beautiful mountain scenery.
 One of the Highlanders favorite times to visit Brasstown Bald is when the Rhododendron are in bloom in late spring and early summer, fall is always a great time to visit.
 Next to the parking area is a gift shop and a trailhead to the top of the bald.
 The trail is paved but steep about a half a mile up, I’ve hiked the trail up before but prefer to pay a modest fee for the tour bus ride up, the prepaid ride will take you back down also, if your not in a hurry you can take on the trail back down it’s more enjoyable that way a walking stick will relieve some of the pressure off your knees along the descent.

 At the very top of Brasstown Bald is a huge circular stone and wood observation deck with a stone tower large enough to be seen from the valleys below.
 The tower always been closed when I’ve visited each time likely needs renovation the tower very old.
-There’s a sizeable museum along side the observation deck with some very nice displays and an interpretive film about the evolution of Brasstown Bald and surrounding mountains visitors should make time to see these events.
+There’s a sizable museum along side the observation deck with some very nice displays and an interpretive film about the evolution of Brasstown Bald and surrounding mountains visitors should make time to see these events.

 The views from the top of Brasstown Bald are stupendous; from here you can view all of the North Georgia Mountains and parts of southwestern North Carolina.
 To the west is the great valley of the southern most Blue Ridge Mountains with Blood Mountain and Duncan Ridge running along the southern part of the valley and the Rich Mountains and the mountains of the Cohutta Wilderness forming the western border of the valley.
 To the east is the Enchanted Valley and the crystal blue waters of Lake Chatuge and the town of Hiawassee in Towns County.
-Just below Brasstown Bald to the northwest is Track Rock Gap, prehistoric site of the ancient petroglyphs, stone carving dating back 10,000 years.
+Just below Brasstown Bald to the northwest is Track Rock Gap, prehistoric site of the ancient petroglyph, stone carving dating back 10,000 years.
 There’s a trail from the top of Brasstown Bald to Track Rock Gap but it’s a long trail and what goes down must come back up.
 You can reach this extraordinary site by a paved road just off of highway 76 east of Blairsville; you can obtain a map to the site at the local Blairsville welcome center on highway 515.

 Brasstown Bald is considered the highest point in North Georgia at 4,784 feet, the massive mountain range of Brasstown Bald divides the counties of Union and Towns and sets dead center of the North Georgia Mountains.
 Yet some consider Rabun Bald in Rabun County North Georgia, standing at 4,696 is a statistics error.
 The hike to the top of Brasstown Bald is half a mile where as the hike to the top of Rabun Bald’s from the parking lot is 2 miles.
 Fans of Rabun Bald claim the view from the observation tower is better.
 You can visit both and see for yourself yet Brasstown Bald does have that fancy mountain history museum and I don’t want to squabble over a few feet plus they do offer that tour bus ride to the top.